polekar-ankit/ImagePicker/README.md

 # ImagePicker

-Use to pick image from gallery or using camera.
+Use to pickup image from gallery or using camera.

 ### Installing
 Add following line to gradle file